realJohnDoe/idea-craft/memory-bank/progress.md

 - Develop a markdown editor with a user experience similar to Notion or Obsidian for intuitive content creation and linking.
 - Implement a calendar view for events to provide a visual representation of scheduled items.

 ## Current Status

 The project is in an active development phase.
 Significant progress has been made on user interface enhancements and technical setup:
-- Recent update: Fixed IDE import recognition by including the `test` directory in `tsconfig.app.json`, resolving alias resolution errors for test files.
+- Recent update: Fixed failing tests in `ContentBody.test.tsx` by using `title="Edit Content"` for the edit button and `title="Content Editor"` for the textarea, ensuring robust element selection.
 - Phase 1 improvements, such as wikilink previews, enhanced frontmatter editing visibility, and inline task display, are largely complete.

 ## Known Issues